Updates to our User Privacy Notice & Responsible AI

 eBay, like many other businesses, has developed and used machine learning models to enhance and power its services.
 And, as we began experimenting with generative AI, we recognized the value in implementing additional controls and protections for individuals in that context.
 This included taking steps to remove personal data from the data we collect before use in developing and training generative AI.

-As we work to develop and train the generative AI models that will power our AI tools and products of tomorrow, there may be circumstances where we think it is appropriate to use personal data.
+Our Responsible AI Framework provides for the evaluation of AI models and use cases to ensure they are aligned with our RAI principles and comply with applicable laws, including privacy laws that limit personal data processing to what is necessary and proportionate.
 Where we use that data, our use will be consistent with the Responsible AI principles set out in our Responsible AI Policy, our Privacy Principles and our User Privacy Notice.
-Our User Privacy Notice contains further information about the sort of user data we may use for model training and development, which we may combine with personal data we obtain from external sources (e.g. from publicly available sources).
-Where personal data is sourced externally for such purposes, eBay Inc. is the responsible data controller, and eBay GmbH and eBay (UK) Ltd. serve as designated data protection representatives in the EU and UK respectively.
+Our User Privacy Notice contains further information about the sort of user data we may use for model training and development - to the extent, as noted earlier, that such data is necessary and proportionate for the specific use.
+We may combine such data with personal data we obtain from external sources (e.g. from publicly available sources).

 As part of our commitment to giving our users meaningful choices in privacy, we are also launching a new functionality that enables users to more easily exercise their right to opt-out of the use of personal data for model development and training.
 We don’t plan to change our approach to the use of user personal data to train and develop generative AI models for at least 30 days – to give users time to exercise their opt-out right.
+You can, of course, opt out at any time afterwards by using the link provided here.